willis7/soapui-gradle-plugin/README.md

 ## Usage

-This plugin has a fairly complex dependency tree which also has exclusions.
-Gradle appears to have some odd behaviour in this regard, and so the user will need to add the following in the build file otherwise the plugin fails:
+This plugin has a fairly complex dependency tree.
+To use this plugin successfully we need to override some dependencies through forcing versions or completely substituting modules.
+As a result your build file will need to look like this:

 ```
 buildscript {